Background pattern

 • sleeping pills;

-• "pressor amines" such as adrenaline or other medications in the same group;
+• "pressor amines" like adrenaline or other medicines of the same group;

 Your doctor may need to adjust your dose and/or take other precautions:

-If you are taking an ACE inhibitor or aliskiren (see also the information under the headings “Do not take Fortzaar” and “Warnings and precautions”).
+If you are taking an angiotensin-converting enzyme inhibitor (ACE inhibitor) or aliskiren (see also the information under the headings “Do not take Fortzaar” and “Warnings and precautions”).

-When taking Fortzaar, inform your doctor if you are to undergo a radiographic examination with a contrast medium containing iodine.
+When taking Fortzaar, inform your doctor if you are going to have a radiographic test with an iodine-containing contrast medium.

 Taking Fortzaar with food and drinks

-It is recommended that you do not drink alcohol while taking these tablets: alcohol and Fortzaar tablets may increase the effects of each other.
+It is recommended that you do not drink alcohol while taking these tablets: alcohol and Fortzaar tablets may increase each other's effects.

-Excessive salt in the diet may counteract the effect of Fortzaar tablets.
+Excessive salt in your diet may counteract the effect of Fortzaar tablets.

 Fortzaar tablets can be taken with or without food.